design-automation/mobius-sim-funcs/documentation/modify.md

   * *entities:* An entity or list of entities to rotate.
   * *ray:* A ray to rotate around.

-Given a plane, a ray will be created from the plane z axis.
+Given a plane, a ray will be created from the plane's z axis.

 Given an `xyz` location, a ray will be generated with an origin at this location, and a direction `[0, 0, 1]`.

-Given any entities, the centroid will be extracted,

-and a ray will be generated with an origin at this centroid, and a direction `[0, 0, 1]`.
+Given any entities, the centroid will be extracted, and a ray will be generated with an origin at this centroid, and a direction `[0, 0, 1]`.
   * *angle:* Angle (in radians).

 **Returns:** void
 **Examples:**
-  * modify.Rotate(polyline1, plane1, PI)
+  * `modify.Rotate(polyline1, plane1, PI)`
     Rotates polyline1 around the z-axis of plane1 by PI (i.e. 180 degrees).